Discovering the world of Belgian beer can be a bit overwhelming at first. Belgium seems to be in a beer league of it’s own!

 Where To Try Westvleteren In Brussels?

-If you want to enjoy Westvleteren at a bar, head to The Monk near St. Catherines Church.
-It’s not on the menu, so you’ll have to ask the bartender for it.
+If you want to enjoy Westvleteren at a bar, head to The Monk near St. Catherines Church (November 2023: Cafe Monk closed and is reopening under a new a name: Billie).
+Westvleteren wasn’t on the menu, so you’d have to ask the bartender for it… I don’t know if the new management will offer the same service.

 If they don’t have it, you can also try Beer World in Ixelles.
 It’ll be more expensive, but they usually have a nice supply of it.